 Mastering the Basics: Composition

-Composition is how visual elements are arranged in the frame of a photograph.
-You might have heard of the rule of thirds, where a frame is split with two equidistant horizontal and vertical lines that intersect and segment the image.
-Other compositional techniques include balance, leading lines, focus, depth of field, symmetry, texture, pattern, and color can transform a simple snapshot into a compelling image.
+Composition refers to how visual elements are arranged in a photograph.
+Techniques like the rule of thirds, balance, leading lines, focus, depth of field, symmetry, texture, pattern, and color can transform a simple snapshot into a compelling image.

 What Camera Should You Buy to Get Started?

-Almost any DSLR or mirrorless camera will work, but what matters most is the specifications.
-When looking for a camera, you should be looking for the specifications of sensor size (is it full-frame or APS-C?), resolution, viewfinder dots, monitor type, autofocus, and maximum continuous shooting rate.
+When choosing a camera, consider specifications like sensor size (full-frame or APS-C?), resolution, viewfinder dots, monitor type, autofocus, and maximum continuous shooting rate.

 Should You Go Mirrorless or DSLR?